MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * Don't take the last version (take like 367) because it isn't stable yet.

   * AT LEAST check with the command `nvidia-smi`: if not found, not good

+  * http://askubuntu.com/questions/206283/how-can-i-uninstall-a-nvidia-driver-completely might be useful to get a clean install

 3. Follow tutorial here https://alliseesolutions.wordpress.com/2016/09/08/install-gpu-tensorflow-from-sources-w-ubuntu-16-04-and-cuda-8-0-rc/